Separated parents

 Information

 The Education (Pupil Information) (England) Regulations 2005 give parents the right to access information about their children’s ‘educational record’.
 The regulations define ‘parent’ widely to include parents who do not have parental responsibility, non-parents who do have parental responsibility and any person who ‘has care of (the child).’
-However, because an application for a school place does not fall within the definition of ‘school record’ a parent will only normally be entitled to the information if he or she has parental responsibility.
+However, an application for a school place does not fall within the definition of ‘school record’ and therefore information regarding applications will not be open to this wider group of ‘parents’ but will normally be limited strictly to those persons with parental responsibility.